ivmartel/dwv/resources/doc/tutorials/developing.md

     1. run the `resources/scripts/finish-release` script with the release and next version
  1. Check fiddles (links on the [examples](./tutorial-examples.html) wiki page)
  1. Create release from [github releases](https://github.com/ivmartel/dwv/releases) (creates the tag)
- 1. Travis should have created the doc for the release, check it out on the `gh-pages` branch
+ 1. Create the doc for the release `yarn run doc` and push it on the `gh-pages` branch
  1. Publish npm package: `npm publish` in the main directory on the `master` branch
  1. Create snapshots
  1. Update dependent plugins: wordpress [dicom-support](https://wordpress.org/plugins/dicom-support/), [dwv-orthanc-plugin](https://github.com/ivmartel/dwv-orthanc-plugin), [dwv-dcm4chee-web](https://github.com/ivmartel/dwv-dcm4chee-web)